Shiv Dayal Singh: Soami Bagh and Dayal Bagh

-The locality called "Soami Bagh" ("Soami Ji's Garden"), the former home of Shiv Dayal Singh and the present location of his tomb-shrine, is currently owned by the Radha Soami Satsang Agra branch, and controlled by the twin organizations known as the Radhasoami Satsang Central Administrative Council and the Radhasoami Trust (called "the Council and the Trust" for short).
-Its across-the-street neighbor "Dayalbagh" ("Garden of the Merciful") is owned and controlled by the organization Radha Soami Satsang Dayalbagh.
-Dayal Bagh and its founder-guru Sir Anand Swarup, Kt. were broadcast to the Western public by Paul Brunton in his famed A Search in Secret India.
+The locality called "Soami Bagh" ("Soami Ji's Garden"), the former home of Shiv Dayal Singh and the present location of his tomb-shrine, is currently owned by the Radha Soami Satsang Agra branch, and controlled by the twin organisations known as the Radhasoami Satsang Central Administrative Council and the Radhasoami Trust (called "the Council and the Trust" for short).
+Its across-the-street neighbour "Dayalbagh" ("Garden of the Merciful") is owned and controlled by the organisation Radha Soami Satsang Dayalbagh.
+Dayal Bagh and its founder-guru Anand Swarup, Kt. were broadcast to the Western public by Paul Brunton in his famed A Search in Secret India.
 Sir Anand Swarup received a knighthood for the massive social construction work performed at Dayal Bagh.
-The two organizations, Council/Trust and Dayalbagh, are both existent and functioning.
+The two organisations, Council/Trust and Dayalbagh, are both existent and functioning.
 The major dispute between the two groups is due to two divergent views: The members of Council/Trust claim that Council/Trust is the "parent stock" of Radhasoami faith.

 The members of Dayalbagh Sabha want access to the tomb-shrine of Shiv Dayal Singh.
 The tomb-shrine (called ‘Samadh’), was built over 100 years by efforts of the Council/Trust.
 Soami Bagh Council/Trust allows all satsangis and tourists to visit Samadh, but does not allow religious processions in the Holy Samadh from anyone outside the Council/Trust.

-In this light, Dayalbagh Sabha organised "SPIRICON 2010", a conference of various organizations who revere Shiv Dayal Singh (boycotted by Council/Trust), to promote mutual respect and to petition access to the tomb-shrine of supreme guru Shiv Dayal Singh.
+In this light, Dayalbagh Sabha organised "SPIRICON 2010", a conference of various organisations who revere Shiv Dayal Singh (boycotted by Council/Trust), to promote mutual respect and to petition access to the tomb-shrine of Shiv Dayal Singh.